 Saturday, day 5 of our Southern California Itinerary, we got up around 8 and had some breakfast at the hotel.
 The bagel I had was the best one I’d ever eaten!
 Then all four of us hopped on bikes the hotel provided and biked along the coast.
 We found a bird sanctuary which was pretty cool.
 There was a cruise ship in that day so the boardwalk was crowded with lots of people.

 At 11 we checked out of the hotel and returned the bikes.
 Then we walked back down to the marina.
 We walked up to the lookout which offered a good view.

 We started to feel a little hungry so we got some lunch at Brophy Bros.
 I tried the sea bass and clam chowder, both delicious.
 We also got a hot plate of mixed seafood to share: mussels, clams, shrimp, stuffed clams, and rockefeller oysters.

 After lunch we walked over to get ice cream.
 I got mocha chip which was delicious.
 There was a ukelele group practicing in this little patch of grass and we ate our ice cream and listened to the music.
 After that we went down to the beach where my aunt and I played in the waves.
 Then we all relaxed on the beach until sunset.

 The palm trees were so beautiful in Santa Barbara and it was one of my favourite beaches in California!

 We drove to Margaritaville in Ventura county and had some guacamole and chips and tequila at this Mexican restaurant.
-It was a fun evening with our aunt and her boyfriend.
-My sister and I still talk about it!
+It was a fun evening with our aunt and uncle that we all still talk about!

 Southern California Itinerary (Day 6): Hitting all the Spots